andrzejlisek/SingleHtmlAppBundler/readme.md

   * Whitespace between operator and value\.
   * Whitespace between operators when the operator after whitespace is not the `-`, which can represent the negative number literal\.

-By default, the minification will not be applied, but you can turn on minification using parameters described above\.
+By default, the minification will not be applied, but you can enable minification using parameters described above\.